JOJ0/discodos/INSTALLATION.md

 * Also on Windows it could happen that *py launcher* is not properly installed - Work around this issue by launching setup.py with python.exe:
   `python setup.py`

-On **first launch** the setup script just creates a config file for you named `config.yaml (release versions have `config.yaml` included already in the package, so this step doesn't apply and step two below immediatly happens!`)
+On **first launch**, setup just creates a config file for you named `config.yaml` (release versions have this file included already in the package, so this step doesn't apply and step two below immediately happens!`)

-On **second launch** it does several things:
+On **second launch**, it does several things:

 - it creates an empty database -> you should find a file named `discobase.db` in your discodos folder.
 - it sets up the DiscoDOS CLI commands
   - Linux/MacOS -> files `disco` `discosetup`, `discosync` and `install_wrappers_to_path.sh` in your discodos folder.
   - Windows -> files `disco.bat`, `discosetup.bat`, `discosync.bat` and `discoshell.bat`
-- a configuration file will be created -> `config.yaml`

 _**If setup ran through you can try launching `disco` for the first time :-)**_

 On **Windows** your starting point always is double-clicking `discoshell.bat` first.
 A new command prompt window named "DiscoDOS shell" is opened and the "Virtual Python Environment", DiscoDOS needs to function, is activated.
 Once inside the shell, execute CLI commands via the `disco.bat` wrapper.
 As usual on Windows systems you can leave out the `.bat` ending and just type `disco`.

-On **Linux and MacOS** the workflow is slightly different: To execute DiscoDOS commands, fire up your favorite terminal application and just type `./disco`.
+On **Linux and macOS** the workflow is slightly different: To execute DiscoDOS commands, fire up your favorite terminal application and just type `./disco`.
 (Note if using the development version: This wrapper script also takes care of activating the "Virtual Python Environment").
 To conveniently use the `disco` command from everywhere on your system, execute the provided script `./install_wrappers_to_path.sh`

 _The following commands assume that, depending on your OS, you are either inside the DiscoDOS shell window or `disco` is being found via the PATH variable (because you've launched `installed_wrappers_to_path.sh` already)._